Parks in Budapest Hungary

 Great place to get some calm, relaxing moments.
 On the minus side, there are not enough good cafes, restaurants, or buffets to get some nice food and refreshments at a good price.
 Bring your own picnic basket if you are on a budget tour.
 To have fun and to take a more thorough look at the island, try one of the popular four wheeled bikes available for rent on the island.

 City park / Varosliget – one of the most important and biggest parks in Budapest.
 Varosliget is a huge green park spotted with playgrounds, mini football fields, some restaurants, museums, etc., stretching over an area of 1.4 km × 900 m in the city centre, at Heroes’ square.
 If you wish to go to the most popular spa baths in Hungary, Szechenyi Baths, you will walk a bit in the City Park.
 If you want to go to see the Museum of Fine Arts in Budapest, you will be at the City Park.
-If you want to take the kids (and yourselves) to the Budapest Zoo or Circus or Amusement Park, you will walk in the City Park.
+If you want to take the kids (and yourselves) to the Budapest Zoo or the Budapest Circus, you will walk in the City Park.
 So Varosliget will very likely be on your agenda in one way or another.

 Gellert Hill / Gellerthegy – not so much of a park in its full flat sense, Gellert Hill invites you for a nice leisurely walk up the hill to take a breathtaking view at the beautiful Danube Bend (part of the world heritage), visit the Citadel, the Statue of Liberty, and the St Gellert Monument (named after St Gerhard).
 There are very nice cool shady paths along the hill, especially relaxing on warm spring and autumn days.